 There are numerous dive shops in the area, but we chose Divelink Cebu (Contact No: 63-32-4370044/+639272470723/+639262586833), a dive shop owned by a Filipino.
 They charged us a reasonable P1000 per dive, exclusive of gears and equipment rentals.
 I was satisfied with their worth recommending service, and I would definitely dive with them again.
 For a complete list of dive shops in the area, visit this site.

-Although they say that Monad Shoal guarantees daily sighting of Thresher Sharks, there would be times that they don’t show up specially when they are disturbed by large contingents of divers.
+Although they say that Monad Shoal guarantees daily sighting of Thresher Sharks, there are times that the sharks don’t show up specially when they are disturbed by large contingents of divers.

 Food in the island is not a problem.
-There are lots of restaurants in the area offering various specialties – American, Italian, Filipino, etc. One of the favorites is the Ging-ging’s Flower Garden, the food is good (if they can only get rid of the flies.)
+There are lots of restaurants in the area offering various specialties – American, Italian, Filipino, etc. One of the favorites is the Ging-ging’s Flower Garden offering variety of cheap choices